starseeker/brlcad_externals/README.md

 there are a few exceptions to that rule.
 A few of the projects (AStyle, patch, LIEF, etc.) target a different installation folder and are used only for BRL-CAD compilation (and/or support for building this externals repository.)

+There are also header-only "libraries" such as Eigen that are needed only for BRL-CAD compilation, and do not need to be distributed with our packages.

-They can be identified by checking for a CMAKE_NOBUNDLE_INSTALL_PREFIX target being used by their top level CMakeLists.txt file managing the ExternalProject_Add build definition.
+To figure out which projects are in these categories, check for a CMAKE_NOBUNDLE_INSTALL_PREFIX target being used by their top level CMakeLists.txt file managing the ExternalProject_Add build definition.